UW-River Falls Administrative Policy

 The University must recover two components of costs when undertaking any extramurally funded project.
 Costs to be recovered are (1) direct costs attributable to the specified project and (2) indirect costs incurred for the general support and management of the project.

-Indirect costs incurred in coordinating or supporting the project are real [OR ACTUAL?] costs to the University.
+Indirect costs incurred in coordinating or supporting the project are actual costs to the University.
 Funds paid to the University for indirect costs of a sponsored project are reimbursement for expenditures actually incurred covering costs such as utilities, custodial services, building and equipment use charges, library services, and general and departmental administration.

-The Office of the Vice Chancellor for Administration and Finance and the Controller's Office are responsible for monitoring this policy.
+The Office of the Assistant Chancellor for Business and Finance, the Controller's Office, and the Director of Grants and Research are responsible for monitoring this policy.

 Please direct questions about this policy to firstname.lastname@example.org.